Azure/azure-sdk/docs/cpp/design.md

 If the client library does not seem to fit into the group list, contact the [Architecture Board] to discuss the namespace requirements.

 {% include requirement/MUST id="general-namespaces-mgmt" %} place the management (Azure Resource Manager) API in the `management` group.
-Use the grouping `<AZURE>.management.<group>.<service>` for the namespace.
+Use the grouping `<AZURE>::management::<group>::<service>` for the namespace.
 Since more services require control plane APIs than data plane APIs, other namespaces may be used explicitly for control plane only.
 Data plane usage is by exception only.
 Additional namespaces that can be used for control plane SDKs include:

 {% include tables/mgmt_namespaces.md %}

 Many `management` APIs do not have a data plane because they deal with management of the Azure account.
 Place the management library in the `<AZURE>.management` namespace.
-For example, use `azure.management.costanalysis` instead of `azure.management.management.costanalysis`.
+For example, use `azure::management::costanalysis` instead of `azure::management::management::costanalysis`.

 {% include requirement/MUSTNOT id="general-namespaces-similar-names" %} choose similar names for clients that do different things.